-- Do you and your child or young person (CYP) fully understand the EHCP? - Is the plan written in clear, accessible language? - Have all relevant professionals provided input? - Are the outcomes and provisions specific, achievable, and realistic? - Is there enough detail to hold services accountable?
+- Do you and your CYP understand the EHCP?

+- Is it easy to read and clearly worded?

+Have all relevant professionals contributed?

+- Are outcomes and provisions specific and realistic?

+- Is there enough detail to ensure accountability?

 In Summary

 The EHCP must be: